-• Press (a) to view widget details.
+• Press START to view widget details.

-TIP: You can press $\rm DOWN$ to view additional screens for a widget, or press ( ) to view additional options and functions for a widget.
+TIP: You can press DOWN to view additional screens for a widget, or press START to view additional options and functions for a widget.

 - From any screen, hold BACK to return to the watch face. - If you are recording an activity, press BACK to return to the activity data pages.